 A full-text search database is designed to index and retrieve text-based data (like articles, messages, or comments) based on the meaning and structure of the text itself, rather than exact, literal matches.
 This allows you to:

-However, new multi-model databases, including SurrealDB, are developing integrated full-text search capabilities so that you can store your data (as documents, graphs, or tables) and query it with advanced text search features.
+As a new multi-model database, SurrealDB has developed integrated full-text search capabilities so that you can store your data (as documents, graphs, or tables) and query it with advanced text search features.
 This guide will explain how to “think” in a full-text search model and show how SurrealDB helps you implement these concepts seamlessly.

 Tokenization: Splits text into smaller units (“tokens”).
 Depending on your use case, tokens may be entire words, word stems, or even n-grams.
 For example, tokenizing the sentence “The quick brown fox.” might produce [“the”, “quick”, “brown”, “fox”].

-Normalization and Filtering: After splitting text into tokens, these tokens might be converted to lowercase, stripped of punctuation, or transformed (e.g., removing accents).
+Filtering: After splitting text into tokens, these tokens can be converted to lowercase, stripped of punctuation, or transformed (e.g., removing accents).
 Additional filters can include stemming or lemmatization, which reduce words to a base form (“running” -> “run”).

 Indexing: Full-text search engines build specialized data structures (inverted indexes, suffix arrays, etc.) to let you quickly locate documents containing certain tokens.
 These indexes often store frequency, position, and other details that enable relevance scoring.